azlev/rust-sql-exporter/README.md

 ./rust-sql-exporter
 ```

-The aim is to be simplistic, just two environment variables and that's it.
+The aim is to be simplistic, just two (RSE_ADDRESS is optional) environment variables and that's it.

 ## Customizing